 Component Units of the University - The Eastern Michigan University Foundation financial statements are discretely presented as part of the University's reporting entity.
 These statements are prepared in accordance with generally accepted accounting principles as prescribed by the Financial Accounting Standards Board (FASB).
-The officers of Eastern Michigan University Foundation include certain University administrative officials and the University has controlling interest in the Foundation's board.
+The officers of Eastern Michigan University Foundation include certain University administrative officials, but the University does have controlling interest in the Foundation's board.
 The Internal Revenue Service has determined that the Foundation is tax exempt under Section 501(c)(3) of the Internal Revenue Code.

 The Eastern Michigan University Foundation exists for the sole purpose of soliciting, collecting, and investing donations for the benefit of Eastern Michigan University.
-Total net assets for the Foundation were \$59,946,927, \$53,959,168 and \$52,756,882 for the years ended June 30, 2013, 2012 and 2011, respectively.
-No modifications have been made to the Foundation financial statements included in the University's financial report.
 A complete copy of the audited financial statements of Eastern Michigan University Foundation is available at the Foundation offices located near the campus of the University.